VedantMadane/vedantmadane.github.io/aboutme.md

 I like learning languages - both natual and programming.
 Talk to me in tounges:
 - Sanskrit: can listen and understand but cannot speak without making mistakes.
-- Russian: can hold small talk but my eyes begin to roll when I see blocks of text in Cyrillic.
+- Russian: literate but my eyes begin to roll when I see blocks of text in Cyrillic.
 - Fluent in Marathi, Hindi and English.
 All languages are imperfect, except Sanskrit.
 So here I try to document how to say interesting things in them.